AnthraxBPLLC/Email-extractor-based-on-imap/README.md

 Note
 This script is intended for educational purposes only and should not be used to access email accounts without proper authorization.
-ALL TRUELY CODED BY CHATGPT FULLY CREDIT TO @CHATGPT
+ALL TRUELY CODED BY CHATGPT FULLY CREDIT TO Yuhuang Hu (miybvladi) @miybvladi who created this amazon new era were the task is handle by our assistance and its very usefull for a coders, webmaster, and a content writer and many more to discover